Air Armament Center

-The Air Armament Center (AAC) was an Air Force Materiel Command (AFMC) center at Eglin Air Force Base, Florida, responsible for development, acquisition, testing, and deployment of all air-delivered weapons for the U.S. Air Force.
+The Air Armament Center was an Air Force Materiel Command center at Eglin Air Force Base, Florida, responsible for development, acquisition, testing, and deployment of all air-delivered weapons for the U.S. Air Force.
 Weapon systems maintained by the center included the Advanced Medium Range Air-to-Air Missile, High-speed anti-radiation missile, HARM Targeting System, Joint Air-to-Surface Standoff Missile, Joint Direct Attack Munition, Miniature Air-Launched Decoy, Sensor Fuzed Weapon, and the Small Diameter Bomb.

-The Air Armament Center was inactivated as an AFMC center on 18 July 2012, and its functions merged into the former 96th Air Base Wing at Eglin AFB.
-The new organization was renamed as the 96th Test Wing (96 TW) the same day as a subordinate command of the Air Force Test Center at Edwards Air Force Base, California.
+The Air Armament Center was inactivated on 18 July 2012, and its functions merged into the former 96th Air Base Wing at Eglin AFB.
+The 96th was renamed as the 96th Test Wing the same day as a subordinate command of the Air Force Test Center at Edwards Air Force Base, California.

 History

-On 15 May 1940, the Air Corps Specialized Flying School at Eglin Field was redesignated the Air Corps Proving Ground.
-It was redesignated Proving Ground Command on 1 April 1942.
+On 15 May 1941, the Air Corps Specialized Flying School at Eglin Field was replaced by the Air Corps Proving Ground.
+It was redesignated Proving Ground Command on 1 April 1942, and disbanded on 1 June 1945.
+In 1946, the Army Air Forces Center moved to Eglin, where it took its place, becoming the Army Air Forces Proving Ground Command.

-In 1989, Mueller said the AAF Tactical Center was designated earlier on 16 October and that it and the subsequent AAF Center were different commands.
-For example, he cites AAF School of Applied Tactics, c.
-Mar 1942 (redesignated AAF Tactical Center, 16 Oct 1942) then AAF Center, 1 June 1945.

 On 27 October 1942 the United States Army Air Forces established the Army Air Forces School of Applied Tactics at Orlando Army Air Base, Florida.
 The next year, it was redesignated as the Army Air Forces Tactical Center, on 16 October 1943.
-In the last days of the war, it was redesignated the Army Air Forces Center, and documentation of the period appears to indicate that the AAF Proving Ground Command at Eglin Field, Florida and the Army Air Forces Center at Orlando AAB were merged as Army Air Forces Center on 1 June 1945.
+On 1 June 1945, it was redesignated the Army Air Forces Center and added the testing functions of the AAF Proving Ground Command as it took control of Eglin.

 The Air Force Center was the planned USAF unit for the development of tactical policy and procedures.
-The Air Force Center was to be the succeeding unit to the USAAF Army Air Forces Tactical Center, established on October 28, 1943, and which had become the Army Air Forces Center on 1 June 1945.
-Instead, the AAF Center merged into Proving Ground Command (PGC) to form a new Army Air Forces Proving Ground Command on 8 March 1946.
-The AAF PGC was redesignated the Air Proving Ground Command on 10 July 1946, and raised to major command status.
-The APGC was moved to the now renamed Eglin Air Force Base, Florida, on 1 July 1948.
+The Air Force Center was to be the succeeding unit to the Army Air Forces Center.
+Instead, the center became the Army Air Forces Proving Ground Command on 8 March 1946 and moved to Eglin.
+The command was redesignated the Air Proving Ground Command on 10 July 1946.